kojoidrissa/hello-web-app/GHC15_favorites.md

-#List your favorite GHC 2015 talks so far, and why
+#Describe your favorite GHC 2015 talks so far, and why